openoms/lightning-node-management/BosScore.md

 # Bos Score

-Link to the Bos Score list (updated daily):
+Link to the Bos Score list:
 https://nodes.lightning.computer/availability/v1/btc.json
+* updated daily
+* nodes are displayed in alphabetical order according to the pubkey.

 A sortable version:
 https://lightningwiki.net/bos/